 Alberto Ríos is the author of fourteen books and chapbooks of poetry, three collections of short stories, and a memoir.
-He has garnered acclaim as a writer who uses language in lyrical and unexpected ways, containing elements of magical realism, to reflect on his Chicano heritage.
+He has garnered acclaim as a writer who uses language in lyrical and unexpected ways, to reflect on his Chicano heritage.
 Q&A with Donna Miscolta.

 The son of a Mexican father from Tapachula, Chiapas, and an English mother from Warrington, Lancashire, Ríos was raised on the American side of the city of Nogales, Arizona, on the Mexican border.
 Growing up in a Spanish-speaking family in a community where he was forced to speak English in school, led Ríos to develop a third language: “Growing up on the cusp of two cultures…undoubtedly influenced and broadened my view of what is possible in the world.
 For example, Hispanics and a variety of other cultures believe that humans are partners to the world rather than rulers of it.
 In English, one might say, I dropped the glass, while in Spanish, that same moment might be articulated as, The glass, it fell from me.
 English assumes human responsibility for the dropped glass, whereas Spanish assumes the glass itself is something of a sentient participant in the action.
 For me, this allows the world and its ways to be an active and unpredictable part of my work.”
 Ríos artfully captures this dual awareness in his poetry and prose.